simonw/til/digitalocean/datasette-on-digitalocean-app-platform.md

 The best way I've found to do this in a DigitalOcean App is to create a `build.sh` script that builds the database, then execute it using a `Build Command`.

-I've not yet figured out a neat way to configure build scripts entirely in the repository, but you can instead use the DigitalOcean App Platform web interface to set one.
-Visit the "Components" tab end click "Edit" in the Commands section, then set the "Build Command" to `. build.sh`.
+One way to do this is to visit the "Components" tab end click "Edit" in the Commands section, then set the "Build Command" to `. build.sh`.
 Now any code you add to a `build.sh` script in your repo will be executed as part of the deployment.

+A better way (thanks, [Kamal Nasser](https://www.digitalocean.com/community/questions/configure-a-build-command-for-a-python-project-without-using-the-web-ui?comment=92105)) is to use a `bin/pre_compile` or `bin/post_compile` script in your repository.

 I started with a `build.sh` script that looked like this: